MSc. Integrative Therapeutic Counsellor MBACP (Accred, MBPsS

 - grief and loss / bereavement

-My background & training I trained as a therapeutic counsellor and have worked in long-term, low cost counselling, and in universities, working short term (6 weeks) both online and face to face.
+My background & training I have a Masters in Therapeutic Counselling and have worked in long-term, low cost counselling, and in universities, working short term both online and face to face.
 I offer a relational approach to counselling and psychotherapy that integrates a number of therapeutic schools, including psychodynamic and person-centred approaches.
 For my dissertation I focused on mindfulness meditation in therapy.
 I have completed eating disorder treatment training in Enhanced Cognitive Behaviour Therapy at The Centre for Research on Dissemination at Oxford, Oxford University Department of Psychiatry and other training in Cognitive Behavioural Therapy.

-Professional Accreditations I am a British Association of Counselling and Psychotherapy (BACP) registered counsellor and psychotherapist and a British Psychological Society (BPS) registered graduate member.
+Professional Accreditations I am a British Association of Counselling and Psychotherapy (BACP) accredited counsellor and psychotherapist and a British Psychological Society (BPS) registered graduate member.
 I completed ACTO accredited training to deliver therapy online using video, instant chat, email and phone.

 What to expect My approach to therapy is integrative and relational.
 As an integrative therapist I take aspects of theory from across different therapeutic models and apply them according to what meets my client’s needs.
 I am trained in Clarkson’s five therapeutic relationship model, which emphasises the need for a healthy therapeutic relationship, founded upon Roger’s core therapeutic conditions of empathy, congruence and unconditional positive regard.
 The therapeutic relationship has been evidenced to be the most impactful contributing factor to any successful therapy and so I will regularly check in with you and encourage feedback.